• Skip to main content

 ©A Meskins

-For horticultural enthusiasts, that new garden has a remarkable historical trail, which if followed will take the researcher to the Royal Botanic Garden of Edinburgh.
+This new garden features a historical trail linking it to the Royal Botanic Garden of Edinburgh.

 The Trust say it has 289 rooms although that does include corridors and landings.
 However, only a small number are open to the public.

-- The Great Gallery has over 100 portraits of Scotland’s kings and queens.
-Among them Macbeth, Robert the Bruce and of course Mary Queen of Scots.
-Perhaps the most intriguing is that of the mythical Fergus I (Fergus Mór).
+• The Great Gallery: Marvel at over 100 portraits of Scotland’s royalty, from the legendary Macbeth and Robert the Bruce to the iconic Mary Queen of Scots and the mythical Fergus I (Fergus Mór).

-The Queen’s Gallery stands at the entrance to the Palace.
+The King’s Gallery (previously known as the Queen’s Gallery) stands at the entrance to the palace.
 It holds a regular programme of exhibitions from the royal collection.

 Built on the former site of the Holyrood Free Church and the Duchess of Gordon’s School, it provides exhibition space for the Royal Collection.
 It was opened by Queen Elizabeth in 2002.